DanielLMcGuire/Phasor/README.md

 >
 > **Q** - This feels too much like 'JavaScript', is this intentional?
 >
-> **A** - No, in fact it was the opposite.
-I would have been better at that had I known JS when I wrote this.
-Instead I was forced to learn JS to make the website afterwards.
+> **A** - No, in fact my goal was the opposite.
+I would have been better at that goal had I actually known JS when I wrote this.
+Instead I was forced to learn JS to make the website afterwards and noticed.
 >
 > **Q** - How to declare a constant?
 >